tomasz0705/tomasz0705/README.md

 tomasz0705/tomasz0705 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+## Introduction

 I'm Tomasz, a frontend developer.
 I am a logistician by profession but recently fell in love with coding.
 🎓 I attended Javascript Developer 7-months course
 🔭 with [final project](https://tomasz0705.github.io/Crypto_Tracker_App_in-React/) outcome
 🏀 Learning Javascript, React, Angular